 Hook wasn’t the thing most folk were interested in on this month’s cover, though.
-Affixed above the regular Power Pack was another tape, holding on it the full version of art utility Saracen Paint.
-It wasn’t exactly “free” – the cover price rose to £3.25 as a one-off – but this nifty bit of software had been reviewed just eight months ago, in issue 17, and had retailed at £12.99.
+Affixed above the regular Power Pack was another tape, holding on it the full version of art utility Saracen Paint. (our full feature on both tapes is here – Ed) It wasn’t exactly “free” – the cover price rose to £3.25 as a one-off – but this nifty bit of software had been reviewed just eight months ago, in issue 17, and had retailed at £12.99.
 It was quite the scoop, but like the inclusion of Famous Five on last month’s covertape it also told another story: clearly, Saracen Paint hadn’t sold very well at all and the publishers had sold it to CF to try and recoup any money they could from it.
 It would be the last major utility release for the C64.
 60,000 readers CF might have, but the machine was inching towards the end.
 Advertisements for Future Publishing’s new SNES and Megadrive magazines merely confirmed what was blatantly on the horizon, with the Super Play ad (below) hinting at not just an improvement in tech but a change in gaming’s culture.
 No more would computers be the domain of boy’s bedrooms, but instead in living rooms, to be enjoyed by families, older folk and – gasp! – girls.
 That sounds lame because it is: until now, computer stuff had almost exclusively been aimed at boys and young men.

 NOW JUST HOLD ON A SECOND